vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

 The `Create`, `SwitchTraffic`/`ReverseTraffic`, and `Cancel`/`Complete` actions modify the [routing rules](../../../reference/features/schema-routing-rules/).
-You may want to save the routing rules before taking an action just in case you want to restore them for any reason (note that e.g. the `ReverseTraffic` will also properly revert the routing rules):
+You may want to save the routing rules before taking an action just in case you want to restore them for any reason (note that e.g. the `ReverseTraffic` action will automatically revert the routing rules):
 ```bash
 $ vtctldclient GetRoutingRules > /tmp/routingrules.backup.json
 ```